unik-name/docs.unikname.network/docs/uns-network-tokens/README.md

 # The uns.network Tokens

-The <uns/> blockchain runs with two tokens linked together with smart-contracts:
+The <brand name="uns"/> blockchain runs with two tokens linked together with smart-contracts:

 * [UNIK Token:](#the-unik-token) a NFT Token representing @unikname Identifiers.
 * [UNS Token:](#the-uns-token) the protocol token used to secure the network and to rewards network players and users.
 This is the “fuel” of the network.